MicrosoftDocs/cross-device/project-rome-docs/Android/how-to-guides/hosting-android.md

 /**
 * NotificationRegistration is constructed with four parameters:
 * Type: This is GCM or FCM or APN (the notification platform type).
-* Token: On Android, this is the string that GCM or FCM sends to your registration intent service.
-On iOS, it’s the NSData that APNs sends to your app delegate’s didRegisterForRemoteNotificationsWithDeviceToken: method.
-(You must convert the NSData into a string by hex-encoding it.)
+* Token: This is the string that GCM or FCM sends to your registration intent service.
-*SenderId: On Android, this is the numeric Sender ID that you received when you registered your app for push notifications.
-On iOS, this is your app’s bundle identifier.
+*SenderId: This is the numeric Sender ID that you received when you registered your app for push notifications.
 * DisplayName: This should be the name of the app that you used when you registered it on the Microsoft dev portal.
 */
 mNotificationRegistration = new NotificationRegistration(NotificationType.FCM, token, FCM_SENDER_ID, "MyAppName");